A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 must become a burning national issue to work toward perpetual or renewable resources.

-and bringing new sources on line to offset depletion of existing sources and to allow for
+on line to replace presently used consumables, to offset depletion of existing sources and

 2. Home and building construction should take

-advantage of present knowledge of designs that have a substantial impact on energy
+advantage of state-of-the-art knowledge of designs that have a substantial impact on energy

 needs.
-For instance, joint design in construction can have a significant impact on
+For instance, in wooden frames, joint design in construction can have a significant

-energy conservation.
-Your state's College of Architecture can provide detailed
+heating or cooling.)
+Your state's College of Architecture can provide detailed information.

 3. Businesses and industries are often grossly wasteful,